 3. Learn to Manage Your Anxiety

-Once you recognize what triggers you, you can start to adopt strategies, that get you through moments of anxiety.
-If I feel it coming, I tell myself, that this is just my anxiety and that I’ll get through this.
+Once you recognize what triggers you, you can start to adopt strategies that get you through moments of anxiety.
+If I feel it coming, I tell myself that this is just my anxiety and that I’ll get through this.
 I say encouraging statements and try to be objective.
 I ask myself: “What would another person think in this situation?
 Is my reaction justified?
 What am I afraid of?
-How can Why am I anxious right now?
-How can I change the situation to put me at ease?
+Why am I anxious right now?
+How can I change the situation to put me at ease?”

 5. Niacin (Vitamin B3)

 I started taking Niacin a while back after I’d heard some people talk about how the supplement helped them with anxiety.
-I know there are quite a few vitamins and supplements, that can help with hirsutism symptoms, but I have found, that adding Niacin (B3) has reduced my anxiety and helps me stay calm in situations, that would usually cause anxiety for me.
+I know there are quite a few vitamins and supplements that can help with hirsutism symptoms, but I have found that adding Niacin (B3) has helped me with reducing my anxiety and helps me stay calm in situations that would usually cause anxiety for me.

 6. Avoiding Caffeine

 Nope.
-I haven’t managed to quit coffee yet, but I’ve definitely reduced my daily caffeine intake and know, that if I don’t stick to my limit of one cup a day, I will lie awake at night and struggle with anxious thoughts and nervousness.
+I haven’t managed to quit coffee yet, but I’ve definitely reduced my daily caffeine intake.
+I know that if I don’t stick to my limit of one cup a day, I will lie awake at night and struggle with anxious thoughts and nervousness.